neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 After converting the NekRS output files to a format viewable in Paraview, the simulation results can be displayed.
-The fluid temperature is shown in [temperature] along with the mesh lines of the solid phase, while the solid temperature is shown in [temperature2] along with the mesh lines of the fluid phase.
+The fluid temperature is shown in [temperature] along with the mesh lines of the solid phase, while the solid temperature is shown in [temperature2] along with the lines connecting [!ac](GLL) points for the fluid phase (note that the mesh shown in [fluid_mesh] shows the element boundaries as lines, while the NekRS output file format shows lines connecting the [!ac](GLL) points, such that the mesh lines in [temperature2] appear much denser than the element boundaries shown in [fluid_mesh]).
 The temperature color scale is the same in both figures.

 !media sfr_temperature1.png